GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 ***
 ### PCB Assembly
 First place the two row headers.
 They are inserted from the **solder** side of the board.
 Before placing them cut of (almost) all of the thicker pin.
 This will result in a flat top surface of the board.
 Solder them from the top side of the board.\
 When height of the assembly is an issue (which it is in a model II), you have to solder the EPROM directly on the board.
 Note that the EPROM can stil be programmed when it is fixed to the board.

+>[!important]
+>**On board programming.**
+>Remove the backup battery!
+>Place a wire bridge connecting pin 10 and 11.
+>When the DS1315 is soldered in, connect pins 10 and 11 using 2 test clips.

 For looks you can decide to use an EEPROM instead of a UV eraseable.
 Note that 32Kbit (4Kx8) EEPROMs do not exist.
 When testing the EPROM on the board without the DS1315 mounted, pins 10 (CEO*) and 11 (CEI*) of the DS1315 socket need to be bridged.
 If you decide to use a socket for the DS1315, the crystal can be mounted on the component side within the socket, under the chip./
 When soldering the DS1315 directly to the board, the crystal has to be placed on the underside of the board **before** you solder the DS1315 in place.
 Use some hot glue to fixate the crystal.\
 Mount the parts in the following order: